Axion Mixing in the String Axiverse: Conclusion and outlook

 Moreover, we delved into the cosmological implications of axion mass mixing, including its potential roles in dark matter, isocurvature fluctuations, dark energy, domain walls, gravitational waves, and primordial black holes.
-The rich phenomenology, particularly within the context of the LVS axiverse, offers intriguing possibilities for addressing some of the most pressing questions in modern cosmology.
+The rich phenomenology, particularly within the context of the string axiverse, offers intriguing possibilities for addressing some of the most pressing questions in modern cosmology.

 The string axiverse presents a fascinating and complex landscape for axion physics.
 Our study has provided a detailed examination of its various facets, from axion models and mass mixing to cosmological implications.
 As we continue to unravel the mysteries of the Universe, the axiverse remains a promising arena for theoretical and observational exploration.
-Future work in this area will undoubtedly deepen our understanding of axions and their potential roles within the broader context of axion physics.
+Future work in this area will deepen our understanding of axions and their potential roles within the broader context of early Universe cosmology.